-BEVs, or fully electric vehicles, have an electric motor powered by battery that is charged by plugging into charging equipment.
+BEVs, or fully electric vehicles, have an electric motor powered by a battery that is plugged in to charge.

 PHEVs have an electric motor powered by a battery that can be plugged in to charge as well as an internal combustion engine (ICE) that runs on gasoline.
 Most PHEVs can travel 20-40 miles on electricity alone, after which they operate on gasoline, like HEVs.